polyseam/cndi/docs/walkthroughs/aws/airflow-cnpg.md

 git push --set-upstream origin main
 ```

-You should now see the cluster configuration has loaded to GitHub:
+You should now see the cluster configuration has been uploaded to GitHub:

 ![GitHub repo](/docs/walkthroughs/aws/img/github-repo.png)